You want a lawyer who has walked this walk a thousand times.

 Felony strangulation falls into the same category as domestic assault.
 If a family member is assaulted by strangulation, then there can be a charge of domestic assault involved as well.
 These are very serious charges that can have life-changing consequences.
-If you have been charged with such crimes, then you need a Minneapolis criminal defense lawyer to help you fight the charges.
+If you have been charged with such crimes, then you need to immediately speak with a Twin Cities criminal defense lawyer to begin fighting the charges.

 From the time you are accused, you are not allowed to have contact with the victim.
 There may even be an order for protection against you to ensure that contact does not occur.
 If it does, then you could be arrested.
 It does not matter if you are innocent or guilty; if that order is in place, it needs to be followed.

-In addition to the three year prison sentence and the fine, other consequences can include a tarnished reputation, difficulty obtaining employment since most employers do not hire felons, the inability to go to college, find a place to live, and even get a loan.
+If found guilty of this crime, it’s a felony conviction with a sentence of 3 years in prison and a $5,000 fine.
+In addition, other consequences can include a tarnished reputation, difficulty obtaining employment since most employers do not hire felons, the inability to go to college, find a place to live and even get a loan.
 You could even find it impossible to acquire a professional license.
-The consequences are steep, which is why they must be challenged aggressively.

 In order for a felony strangulation case to lead to conviction, the evidence must be irrefutable.